Changing the way children think about careers

 “These stereotypes and a lack of information on job pathways can influence the subjects that they choose in high school and the jobs they end up chasing.”

-Expo exhibitors from USC, QUT and TAFE will provide fun, hands-on experiences across a range of fields, including high-performance athletics, music, town planning, science, education, law and criminology, nursing, marketing and art.
+Expo exhibitors will provide fun, hands-on experiences across a range of fields, including high-performance athletics, veterinary nursing, town planning, specialist technologies, marketing as well as virtual reality, augmented reality and robotics.

-“We want to help raise aspirations among primary school children in the Moreton Bay region by exposing them to some of the vast career and educational choices open to them,” she said.
+“We want to help raise aspirations among primary school children in the Sunshine Coast region by exposing them to some of the vast career and educational choices open to them,” Ms Sanmarco said.

-“The expo will encourage them not to limit their choices based on gender and to expand their thinking when it comes to what they can do when they finish school.”
+“The expo encourages them not to limit their choices based on gender and to expand their thinking when it comes to what they can do when they finish school.”

 The expo is part of a wider program run by USC for Year 4, 5 and 6 students that includes practical career development activities in the classroom.